firefly-cpp/NiaARM/paper/paper.md

 # Summary

-Association rule mining (ARM) is a method for discovering relations between attributes in transaction databases in the form of implications [@fister_jr_brief_2020].
-Traditional approaches, such as the Apriori algorithm [@agrawal_fast_1994] or ECLAT [@zaki_scalable_2000], require the attributes in the database to be binary.
-Numeric association rule mining (NARM) is an extension of ARM intended for mining association rules in transactional databases with numeric attributes [fister_jr_improved_2021].
-Most of the NARM algorithms are based on population-based nature-inspired metaheuristics.
+Association Rule Mining (ARM) is a data mining method intended for discovering relations between attributes in transaction databases in the form of implications [@agrawal_fast_1994, @fister_jr_brief_2020].
+Traditional approaches, such as the Apriori algorithm [@agrawal_fast_1994] or ECLAT [@zaki_scalable_2000], require the attributes in the database to be discretized.
+This can result in the incorporation of noise into data, and potentially obtained associations may not fully reveal the story [@varol2020performance].
+On the contrary, Numerical association rule mining (NARM) is an extension of ARM that allows handling numerical attributes without discretization [fister_jr_improved_2021].
+Interestingly, most of the NARM algorithms are based on population-based nature-inspired metaheuristics.

 The NiaARM framework is an implementation of the ARM-DE algorithm [fister_differential_2018; @fister_jr_improved_2021], where numeric association rule mining is modeled as a single objective, continuous optimization problem, where the fitness is a